-- to build a student-centred educational experience embedded in the local context. - to prepare students for an increasingly diverse and complex globalised work environment. - to cultivate an engaged and critical citizenry in the context of an emerging and fragile democracy in an ever changing world order.
+- To build a student-centred educational experience embedded in the local context. - To prepare students for an increasingly diverse and complex globalised work environment. - To cultivate an engaged and critical citizenry in the context of an emerging and fragile democracy in an ever changing world order.

-4.2.2 Diplomas in ICT
+4.2.2 Diploma in ICT in Applications Development

-The 2 new CHE-accredited Diploma offerings in ICT (Applications Development and Business Analysis) will be offered in 2016.
-The closing dates for applicants will be via the CAO at the end of September.
+This new CHE-accredited Diploma offering in ICT (Applications Development) commenced in 2016.
 An augmented 4-year curriculum is devised in order to enhance student development and to improve the student's chances of successful completion.
-The department may accept a limited number of students into the second or third year of study, who's IT Programme aligns with the University, subject to availability of space.
+The department may accept a limited number of students into the second or third year of study, who's ICT Programme aligns with the University, subject to availability of space.